Mill Colonnade: Design and reception

 The Neo-Renaissance structure has a nave, two aisles and measures 132 m long by 13 m wide.
 There are 124 Corinthian columns.
 Twelve statues representing the twelve months of the year sit above the portico.
 There is a raised orchestra space for the spa orchestra which plays regular, free concerts.

 Architect Josef Zítek, who also designed the National Theatre and Rudolfinum in Prague, designed the structure, which was built between 1871-1881.
 The original design called for a two level colonnade, but a lack of funds restricted it to one level.
 Construction proceeded very slowly and costs grew higher.
 The structure was initially reviled by critics and compared to a bed of carrots or a bowling alley; at the time it was finished, many believed it had blemished the center of town.

 The Mill Colonnade was extended in 1893 to include the Rock Spring.
+By 1949, the adjacent portion of the Tepla River was bridged over in front of the Mill Colonnade, creating a plaza.

 The structure was restored in 1982, and stone reliefs portraying historic moments in Karlovy Vary history were added to the orchestra space in 1995-1996.
-By 1949, the adjacent portion of the Tepla River was bridged over in front of the Mill Colonnade, creating a plaza.